Tales of the Talladega Curse ~ 2018

 On my birthday, July 12 of that same year, the curse seemed to go to work in earnest and there wasn’t even a race.
 Young Davey Allison, who many thought should have been Champion the previous year, flew his helicopter to Talladega to watch Neil Bonnett’s son David practice for an upcoming race.
 Along with Davey was longtime family friend, Red Farmer.
 As the helicopter neared a landing, witnesses reported that it suddenly shot straight up in the air, rolled to one side and crashed hard into the ground.
 Farmer was seriously injured but recovered in time.
 Davey was pronounced dead from massive head injuries the following morning.
 Eventually, some ten years later, a court ruling was issued concerning the crash.
 The court found the cause of the crash to be a stress break in the collective yoke, the device that controls the pitch of the rotor blades on the helicopter.
 It never was pilot error as we were led to believe for all that time.
 Could it have been the Talladega curse at work?
 We don’t really believe in curses, do we?

 Two weeks after Davey’s death, the Winston Cup teams rolled into Talladega, still mourning the death of one of the brightest stars on the circuit.
 This time, there would not be an Allison in the field.
 The track without forgiveness hosted a horrendous crash on lap 70 that sent ARCA driver Jimmy Horton cascading over the first turn wall and onto an access road outside the track.
 Miraculously, Horton received no serious injuries and even managed to joke later on that, “I knew I was in all sorts of trouble when I saw dirt flying.”
 (He’d started the race on asphalt) Stanley Smith, a part-timer who hadn’t raced since the twin 125s in Daytona, wasn’t as lucky.
-He had barely grazed Horton’s car but was sent hard into the outside wall and was hospitalized with critical head injuries, never to race in the Cup ranks again.
+He had barely grazed Horton’s car but was sent hard into the inside wall and was hospitalized with critical head injuries, never to race in the Cup ranks again.

 A bit later in the same race, Neil Bonnett, in his return to racing after a three year hiatus brought about by a severe crash at Darlington, lost control of his car while racing hard with Dick Trickle and Ted Musgrave.
 The car turned sideways, and then became airborne, flying over the hood of Musgrave’s car and directly into the catch fence in front of the main grand stand.
 It was a scary repeat of the Bobby Allison incident six years before, and the first time since then that Talladega had seen a red flag.
 This time the fence repairs only took an hour and 10 minutes.
 Bonnett received no serious injuries that time, but it prompted NASCAR to adopt Jack Roush’s “roof flaps” as a means of keeping the cars from “flying.”